The Road to Oxiana: Plot

-The book is an account of Byron's ten-month journey in the Middle East, Afghanistan and India in 1933–34, initially in the company of Christopher Sykes.
+The book is an account of Byron's ten-month journey in the Middle East, Afghanistan and India in 1933–34, partially in the company of Christopher Sykes.
 It is in the form of a diary with the first entry "Venice, 20 August 1933" after which Byron travelled by ship to the island of Cyprus and then on to the countries of Palestine, Syria, Iraq, Iran and Afghanistan.
 The journey ended in Peshawar, India (now part of Pakistan) on 19 June 1934, from where he returned to England.

-The primary purpose of the journey was to visit the region's architectural treasures of which Byron had an extensive knowledge, as evidenced by his observations along the way.
+The primary purpose of the journey was to visit the region's architectural treasures of which Byron had extensive knowledge, as evidenced by his observations along the way.
 For example, he says of the Mosque of Sheikh Lutfullah, now listed as a World Heritage Site by UNESCO:

 Byron interacted with the locals and negotiated transport, including motor vehicles, horses and asses to carry him on his journey.
 He encountered heat, cold, hunger and thirst and suffered the inconvenience of bugs, fleas, lice and physical illness.